jayantabh/jayantabh.github.io/index.md

 description: I am a Data Management Consultant and an aspiring Data Scientist.
 I am currently applying for Master's in Computer Science for Fall '19.
 ---

+## This website is a work in progress.
+Please visit a few days later if you see a page which has content missing.

 ## **Personal Bio**

 ### **Interests:**